meowFlute/ImGui_cross-platform_calculator/README.md

 ## Background
 For a few years I have been developing in C and obtaining a fair amount of engineering and business domain expertise.
 I'd really like to find a way to make something a bit more user friendly than the CLI tools I've been developing for years.

-In order to get my feet wet with a C/C++ friendly, cross-platform, and "simple" GUI I did some research and settled on trying ImGui first.
+In order to get my feet wet with a C/C++ friendly, cross-platform, and "simple" GUI I did some research and settled on trying `Dear ImGui` first.

 ## Repository Goals
 The goals of this repo need to stay simple or I'll never get the project to where I want it to be.
 I want to make a simple calculator with a minimal set of buttons.
 Something like this.